mikedelong/kaggle-zestimate/proposal.md

 Benchmark model
 ---------------
+Because this is an open Kaggle competition we have available to us more than one baseline model.
+Oleg Panichev has published three different baseline models:
+* A simple mean model
+* A brute force model
+* A brute force model with a monthly seasonality correction.

+The best of these has a mean absolute error of about 6.53%.

 Evaluation metrics
 ------------------
-We will produce a result that qualifies for the leaderboard.
-Alternately, we will do something that we can verify directly.
+We will produce a result that qualifies for the leaderboard and that produces a score that is better than the best of the baseline models.
+It is worth noting that the best score on the public leaderboard as of this date is about 6.402%, so the margins here are pretty slim.

+Also we will produce other charts and diagrams that would help the lay reader understand some aspects of what the model is doing.
+The details of these have yet to be determined.

 Outline of project design
 -------------------------